DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 # Motivation

-Neural networks are inherently stochastic.
-Even when the architecture, hyperparameters, and training data remain identical, different random initializations can produce models with slightly different performance.
+Training deep neural networks involves several sources of randomness, including parameter initialization, mini-batch ordering, and optimization.
+As a result, models trained with the same architecture, hyperparameters, and dataset may still exhibit different performance across independent runs (Henderson et al., 2018; Åkesson et al., 2024).

-Because of this variability, conclusions based on a single trained model may not accurately represent the robustness of the method.
+Because of this variability, evaluating robustness using a single trained model may not fully capture how consistently the model responds to image perturbations.

-To better characterize model behavior, I trained the same U-Net architecture multiple times using different random seeds and evaluated each trained model under identical perturbation conditions.
+To better characterize model behavior, I trained the same U-Net architecture five independent times using different random seeds while keeping the architecture, training configuration, and validation dataset unchanged.

-The objective was not to improve the original Neuromatch model, but to develop a reproducible framework for measuring robustness quantitatively.
+Rather than modifying the original Neuromatch U-Net architecture, the objective of this project was to develop a reproducible quantitative framework for measuring robustness across independently trained models.
 ---

 # Experimental Design